Pisan cross: Description

 The Pisan cross is technically described as with keys (or paws) and three spheres on every arm.
 Its symbolism is unknown; the cross itself may represent Christ, and the twelve spheres his Apostles.

 History

 Although the Pisan cross itself dates to 1017, the oldest surviving representation is a carving on the city walls, built in 1156 by counsellor Cocco Griffi.
 The city flag, red with the white cross on it, was officially recognized by Pope Callixtus II.
 The previous flag of Pisa was a plain field of vermillion, derived from the flag of Imperial Rome.

 Modern usage

 Today, the cross remains a symbol of the city.
 A red shield with the cross on it is the official arms of the Comune of Pisa.
 It also appears in the lower-right quarter of the ensign and coat-of-arms of the Italian Navy, which combines it with the emblems of the other medieval Maritime Republics: Venice, Genoa and Amalfi.

+Architecture

+Architect Carlo Scarpa designed a Hall of the Pisan Cross in the museum and art gallery at Palazzo Abatellis which opened in 1954.